 - Be prepared with your laptop/tablet/smart phone and class materials (or printouts if you wish to not bring your laptop) if provided in advance (generally e-mailed to you by 10 p.m.
-Monday evening). - Laptops/tablets/smart phones are to be used only for class related work; please, no Facebook or other social media applications.
-Failure to abide by this policy will result in a loss of points on a student's final grade (as much as 5% for each repeated violation). - Set cell phones to silent or vibrate; if you must check your email or messages, do not do so in a way that disturbs the class.
+Monday evening). - Laptops/tablets/smart phones are to be used only for class-related work; please, no Facebook or other social media applications.
+Failure to abide by this policy will result in a loss of points on a student's final grade (as much as 5% for repeated violations). - Set cell phones to silent or vibrate; if you must check your email or messages, do not do so in a way that disturbs the class.
 Act professionally. - Be prepared with an opinion or answer at all times.
-The nature of this class is that discussion is vital to learning. - o Incorrect answers are always preferable to no answer!
+The nature of this class is that discussion is vital to learning.
+Incorrect answers are always preferable to no answer!
 Often there is no correct answer; only varying opinions. - Be on time.
 If you have a class that ends just before this class elsewhere on campus, do not waste time.
-Lateness, especially on a repeated basis, will affect your attendance and instructor discretion points. - Train your mind to think of the "why" and the "how," and not just the "what." - You will be assigned a seat on the 2nd class day; it is yours every class!
+Lateness, especially on a repeated basis, will affect your attendance and instructor discretion points. - Train your mind to think of the "why" and the "how," and not just the "what." - You will be assigned a seat on the 2nd class day; it is yours every class.
+If a seat is vacant, it is assumed the student is absent and will be graded as such.